openwisp/openwisp-firmware-upgrader/docs/index.rst

 **Source code**: `github.com/openwisp/openwisp-firmware-upgrader
 <https://github.com/openwisp/openwisp-firmware-upgrader>`_.

-A firmware upgrade solution designed specifically for OpenWRT devices, with the potential to support other embedded operating systems in the future.
+A firmware upgrade solution designed specifically for OpenWrt devices, with the potential to support other embedded operating systems in the future.
 It offers a robust and automated upgrade process, featuring functionalities such as automatic device detection, retry mechanisms for